hct-iit-cnr/meteochat/README.md

 # meteochat
-Analysis and Reporting of Environmental Data through AI (AREDA)
+Analysis and Reporting of Environmental Data through AI